Tenants and management

 Tenant information using the CLI

-You can use the snapi command line to display tenant information by running the following command.
+You can use the snapi tenant info command to display information of a specific tenant.

 Example snapi tenant info